-This directory contains the agentadmin program, which is used for uninstalling a J2EE agent and for performing other tasks.
-For more information on the agentadmin program, see "Key Features and Tasks Performed With the J2EE agentadmin Program" on page 103.
+This directory contains the agentadmin program for UNIX and Linux systems and the agentadmin.bat program for Windows systems.
+These programs are used for installing and uninstalling an agent as well as for performing other agent tasks.
+For more information, see "Key Features and Tasks Performed With the J2EE agentadmin Program" on page 96.